 The ACRL Dr. E. J. Josey Mentoring Program for Spectrum Scholars provides an opportunity to assist with the development of the next generation of academic librarians.
-The goal of this new program is to link participating library school students and newly graduated librarians, who are of American Indian/Alaska Native, Asian, Black/African American, Hispanic/Latino or Native Hawaiian/Other Pacific Islander descent, with established academic librarians, who will provide mentoring and coaching support; serve as a role model in academic librarianship; and provide guidance in seeking a career path and opportunities for leadership in the profession.
+The goal of this program is to link participating library school students and newly graduated librarians who are of American Indian/Alaska Native, Asian, Black/African American, Hispanic/Latino, Middle Eastern and North African, and/or Native Hawaiian/Other Pacific Islander descent, with established academic librarians who will provide mentoring and coaching support, serve as a role model in academic librarianship, and provide guidance in seeking a career path and opportunities for leadership in the profession.
 This program pairs recipients of ALA's Spectrum Scholarship Program with mentors from ACRL.

-Spectrum Scholars who would like to be matched with an ACRL mentor should contact Gwendolyn Prellwitz, Assistant Director, Spectrum & Related Grants at email@example.com or (800) 545-2433, ext.
-5048 for application instructions.
+Spectrum Scholars who would like to be matched with an ACRL mentor should contact the ALA Office for Diversity, Literacy, and Outreach Services, at email@example.com or (800) 545-2433, ext.
+5020 for application instructions.

 ACRL members who would like serve as mentors should meet the following criteria: